rrgmc/cloudcostexplorer/README.md

 with the accounts that have access to your cost explorer APIs, and run the `cloudcostexplorer` cli.

 It will try to find a `cloudcostexplorer.conf` file in the current directory, and start a local webserver on `http://localhost:3335`.

+## Golang library

+It can also be used as a Go library, the interfaces are designed to serve this specific UI, but it can probably be useful in other use cases.
+See [cloud.go](https://github.com/rrgmc/cloudcostexplorer/blob/master/cloud.go) to have an idea of what it looks like.

 ## Author